Building an employee onboarding process: A real-life example

 Hello, everyone.
 Good morning and thank you for joining me today in this webinar.
 I'm Siddharth, a product consultant with ServiceDesk Plus, which is the flagship ITSM tool from ManageEngine.
 For those of you who don't know, ManageEngine is the enterprise IT management division of Zoho Corp.
 We have over two dozen applications that help organizations to manage their IT better.

 So why are we here today?
-With the release of ITIL 4, a lot of talks revolve around ITSM best practices and how to utilize them to handle real-life IT situations.
+A lot of talks revolve around ITSM best practices and how to utilize them to handle real-life IT situations.
 So, a subject matter expert comes up with a lot of blogs, webinars, and seminars talking about the adoption of these best practices, but it's easier said than done because organizations need to bring the right people together, follow the right process, and leverage the right technology.
 So that's what we'll be focusing on in this webinar.

 4 real life scenarios